An Experiment with Time: Publishing history

 An Experiment with Time was first published by A & C Black in March 1927.
 Dunne continued to update it and many new editions and impressions were published over his lifetime.
-After Black had brought out the second edition, Dunne changed publisher to Faber & Faber, with whom he would remain.
+Black brought out a 1929 second edition, prefaced with editorial notes and an extract from a 1928 letter from Arthur Eddington.
+Dunne then changed publisher to Faber & Faber, with whom he would remain.
 The third edition incorporated major new material and was published by Faber's in 1932; this and subsequent editions were published in the US by Macmillan.
 The final version which he had a hand in was published as a "reprint" in 1948.

 Faber continued printing paperback editions until at least 1973, and others have appeared since.

 Reception

 Academic

 Initial reactions from the scientific and scientifically-minded community were broadly positive.
-Nature carried a review by Hyman Levy.
+Nature carried a review by the philosopher and mathematician Hyman Levy.
 They accepted that Dunne was a sober and rational investigator who was doing his best to take a scientific approach.
 They acknowledged that if his ideas about time and consciousness were true then his book would be truly revolutionary.
 However opinions differed over the existence of dream precognition, while his infinite regress was almost universally judged to be logically flawed and incorrect.

 Philosophers who criticised An Experiment with Time on much the same basis included J. A. Gunn, C. D. Broad and M. F. Cleugh.

-Physicist and parapsychologist G. N. M. Tyrrell explained:
+The physicist and parapsychologist G. N. M. Tyrrell explained:

 Mr. J. W. Dunne, in his book, An Experiment with Time, introduces a multidimensional scheme in an attempt to explain precognition and he has further developed this scheme in later publications.
 But, as Professor Broad has shown, these unlimited dimensions are unnecessary, ... and the true problem of time—the problem of becoming, or the passage of events from future through present to past, is not explained by them but is still left on the author's hands at the end.

 Later editions continued to receive attention.
 In 1981 a new impression of the 1934 (third) edition was published with an introduction by the writer and broadcaster Brian Inglis.
 The last (1948) edition was reprinted in 1981 with an introduction by the physicist and parapsychologist Russell Targ.
 A review of it in New Scientist described it as a "definitive classic".

 Mainstream scientific opinion remains that, while Dunne was an entertaining writer, there is no scientific evidence for either dream precognition or more than one time dimension and his arguments do not convince.